 Selena Gomez surpasses Kylie Jenner as most-followed woman on Instagram

 Selena Gomez has surpassed Kylie Jenner on Instagram as the most-followed woman on the platform.
-As if Friday, Gomez has more than 382 million followers, while Jenner has over 380 million.
+As of Friday, Gomez has more than 382 million followers, while Jenner has over 380 million.

 Gomez ranks fourth overall, behind soccer superstars Cristiano Ronaldo and Leo Messi and Instagram's own account, according to social media tracking website, Social Blade.